GerRudi/My-initial-Settings-for-Windows-10/README.md

 # Inital Setup
-Mute Cortana that is scaring the hell out of you, obviously use an offline account and say no to drugs and tailored ads.
+Mute Cortana that is suddenly screaming at you, obviously use an offline account and say no to drugs and tailored ads.

 # Windows Settings

+## Explorer Settings

+Folder Options -> General:
+- Open File Explorer to: **This PC**
+- Untick Show recently / frequently used files / folders...

+Folder Options -> General:
+- Untick "Hide extensions for known file types"
+- Untick "Show sync provieder notifications"
+ -Tick "Use check boxes to select items)
+- If required, Tick "Show hidden files" and untick "Hide protected files" thingy.

 # Group policies